Thursday, February 28, 2013

 When I did not know

-who you were or where you lived
+Who you were or where you lived

 Or what your name would be.